Ext JS: Ext JS 5.0

 Version 5.0 of the Ext JS framework was released on June 2, 2014.
 It includes the ability to build desktop apps on touch-enabled devices—using a single code base, a Model View ViewModel (MVVM) architecture, two-way data binding, responsive layouts, and other component upgrades with support for adding widgets inside a grid cell for data visualization and big data analytics.
 Ext JS 5 also includes an upgraded touch-optimized charting package along with additional financial charting capabilities.

 Ext JS 5 supports modern and legacy browsers including: Safari 6+, Firefox, IE8+, Chrome, and Opera 12+.
 On the mobile platform, Ext JS 5 supports Safari on iOS 6 and 7, Chrome on Android 4.1+, and Windows 8 touch-screen devices (such as Surface and touch-screen laptops) running IE10+.

 Important: From the Ext JS 5 version you cannot buy license for fewer than 5 developers.

 Ext JS 6.0

 Version 6.0 of the Ext JS framework was released on July 1, 2015.
 It merges the Sencha Touch (mobile) framework into Ext JS.

 Ext JS 7.0

 Version 7.0 of Ext JS framework was released on August 29, 2019.
-Ext JS 7.0 was a minor release.
-Several components were added to the Modern Toolkit.
+This version introduced several new components in the Modern Toolkit.
 The Classic Toolkit received the Material Design Theme.